antonoriza/antonoriza.github.io/content/posts/Exploring-Economics-The-purpose-of-economics/exploring-Economics-The-purpose-of-economics.en.md

 ---
 Shortly after I finished High school, I had decided to take 1 year to focus entirely on my entrepreneurial journey before university.
 I was lucky to be participating in a really good French incubator program led by two great economists in Mexico City.
 My interactions with them made me ask myself if I wanted to follow the engineering or the economics path.

 I clearly choosed the engineering path after evaluating how my strengths and situation at that time could optimize to generate the most impact in my goals.
 Now the scope of my goals has grown, and thus the knowledge that I need to complete them too.
-Hopefully, a lot of the needed knowledge seems to hold on to "economics,"
+Hopefully, a lot of the needed knowledge seems to hold on to "economics".

-Some time ago i heard one of my mentors said _"engineers are good fixing problems but bad at finding them"_.
+Some time ago i heard one of my mentors said _"engineers are good at fixing problems but bad at finding them"_.
 In the realm of entrepreneurship and business, understanding economics is an essential pillar of success, providing a conceptual framework to analyze how value is created, exchanged, and distributed within a society.
 This knowledge equips entrepreneurs with the tools to navigate complexities, seize opportunities, and create enduring value in the ever-evolving landscape of business and innovation.

 In this sense, will be sharing part of my notes in this post series.
 With that said… leeeeets go!